hetznercloud/cli/docs/reference/manual/hcloud_load-balancer_update-service.md

       --debug                    Enable debug output
-      --debug-file string        File to write debug output to --endpoint string          Hetzner Cloud API endpoint (default "https://api.hetzner.cloud/v1") --poll-interval duration   Interval at which to poll information, for example action progress (default 500ms) --quiet                    If true, only print error messages
+      --debug-file string        File to write debug output to --endpoint string          Hetzner Cloud API endpoint (default "https://api.hetzner.cloud/v1") --experimental             If true, experimental warnings are not shown --poll-interval duration   Interval at which to poll information, for example action progress (default 500ms) --quiet                    If true, only print error messages
 ```